-The 2013 Kansas State Use Catalog is now available for download.
-Download the 2013 Kansas Use Catalog.
+The Kansas State Use Catalog is available for download, 2017-2018 Kansas Use Catalog.

 The Kansas State Use website accepts both credit card orders and orders placed using a Purchase Order.